No Products in the Cart

 Second, I am not a diehard devotee of ketogenic / carnivore diets.
 I love meat.
 I love animal fat.
 I think they are crucial parts of a healthy diet, which everybody should enjoy.
 But my instincts tell me that ketosis is not an ideal metabolic state for me, in the long-term.
 I like fruit and potatoes, and I don’t feel any harm from consuming them.

 Third, eating is a social experience, for me.
 I like drinking wine and breaking bread with my friends and family.

 That said, Pemmican is still a very frequent part of my diet.
 I love it more than ever.
 To me, a Pemmican bar and a good apple is an absolutely perfect lunch.
 I chow Pemmican snack sticks multiple times per day.
 And I feel great.

-I’m glad to have a good stash of Pemmican, in my pantry, and I’d be glad to rely on it, if a need arose.
-Pemmican is, historically and even today, the STRONGEST single food in the world — there is no better option to rely on or to supplement your diet with, to help you be strong in the wild.
+Pemmican is, historically and even today, the STRONGEST single food in the world.
+Whether you eat only Pemmican, or use it as an adventure stash or convenient food supplement, there is no better option to rely on, to help you be strong in the wild.